"Honkai Shishimai Banraku" is a folk performing art that has been preserved and passed down for 400 years [Yurihonjo City, Akita Prefecture]

 "Mai-re" where you can learn about "Honkai Shishimai Banraku" and experience the actual dance

-Folk Performing Arts Heritage Museum "Maire" the hub for the folk performing arts passed down in Yurihonjo city, with a focus on "Honkai Shishimai Banraku ."
-Masks and lion heads from "Honkai Shishimai Banraku" are on display, and on the third Sunday of every month, performances are held, including "Honkai Shishimai Banraku," as well as banraku from other areas such as Nikaho City.
+The Yurihonjo City Folk Performing Arts Museum "Maireis the center of the folk performing arts of Yurihonjo City, with "Honkai Shishimai Banraku" at its core.
+Masks and lion heads used in "Honkai Shishimai Banraku" are on display, and on the third Sunday of every month, "Honkai Shishimai Banraku" and other Banraku performances from other areas such as Nikaho City are staged.

 Maire Folk Performing Arts Center <Information>